Why are Some Divorce Services $149 and others, $4,000?

 It is misleading to call your case, of this nature, anything other than “your templates.”

-The Above “Complete Divorce” Advertisement is a Lie Because:
+Again, the Above “Complete Divorce” Advertisement is a Lie Because:

 You cannot complete your divorce online in Texas.
 You can get your forms online.
 If you have a lawyer, and an acceptable reason, they may be able to get your own appearance at the final hearing waived.
 Your lawyer will still need to go to a hearing for you.